Importing Transactions

 - Upload — Drag a CSV/XLSX file into the import page and select a destination account.

-- Processing — The backend detects the file format, deduplicates against existing transactions (90-day window, SHA-256 hash), and classifies each row with the 4-tier AI pipeline.
+- Processing — The backend detects the file format, deduplicates against existing transactions (date-range-scoped SHA-256 hash), and classifies each row with the 4-tier AI pipeline.

 - Review — Inspect classifications, correct any mistakes, and approve rows.